devtofunmi/chat-flow/README.md

-# A Natural Language Interface for Building Flowcharts
+# Tambo Template: A Natural Language Interface for Building Flowcharts

 Talk to your flowchart editor like you would to a friend: "add a node called 'Start'", "connect 'Start' to a new node 'Step 2'". or draw a signup flow chat The AI understands context and builds a visual flowchart for you.
 It can update and manage your flowchart as you go.